catalyzeio/stratum-docs/setting-up-dns.md

 Stratum environments are designed to have CNAMES or ALIAS records pointed at them.
 We create a public hostname for the environment that functions as the target of your DNS entries.

+You will receive your public hostname as part of your onboarding process after we provision your environment.

 ***Catalyze Public Hostname:***

 `pod0123.catalyzeapps.com`